kyma-incubator/compass/docs/compass/02-03-app-runtime-flow.md

 ![](./assets/api-registration.svg)

-1. Application sends a request to register an API or Event Definition to the Director component.
+1. Application sends a request to the Director to register an API or Event Definition.
 2. Director returns the operation result to the Application.

 ## Registering Runtime